How Long Does the Stamp Live?

 Ring-down time of the aromatic-stack channel — no direct measurement yet

 Speculative.
 This chapter does not present a worked example.
 The lifetime of the codon stamp on an aromatic stack is the physical assumption the codon stamp metric, aromatic pocket, and microtubule highways sections all rely on — and the one observable on which there is currently no direct experimental constraint.
-What follows sets out the question, the substrate’s expected answer, and the two experiments that would settle it.
+What follows sets out the question, the substrate’s expected answer, and the routes that would settle it — two new experiments and one already runnable on data in hand.

 Why the lifetime is the load-bearing number